 Green waste is an emerging waste issue.
 Historically, green waste could be accommodated at relatively low cost at the Oamaru Landfill, and this low cost provided sufficient incentive to ensure green waste was diverted from the general waste stream.
 The closure of the Oamaru Landfill has resulted in a sharp increase in green waste handling costs and subsequent disposal charge.
-While still noticeably lower then residual waste the difference has substantially reduced, and this could lessen the pricing signals to continue green waste diversion.
+While disposing of green waste is still cheaper than disposing of residual waste, the difference has substantially reduced, and this could reduce the incentive to divert green waste.
 Council will monitor this over time and seek to facilitate solutions, if required.

-Cost recovery for green waste management at the rural recovery parks and Palmerston Landfill continue to be an issue, and a proposal for addressing this is included in this plan.
+Cost recovery for green waste management at the rural recovery parks and the Palmerston Landfill continues to be an issue, and a proposal for addressing this is included in this plan.